 3. Go behind the silver screen at Universal Studios Singapore

 Okay, so Universal Studios Singapore should be filed under the Sentosa banner above, but South East Asia’s only Hollywood theme park is such a hot ticket that it deserves its own dedicated mention.
-Go behind the silver screen and witness movie magic as you explore seven awesome zones – Hollywood, New York, Sci-Fi City, Ancient Egypt, Lost World, Far Far Away, and Madagascar.
-Check out our insider’s guide to Universal Studios here.
+Go behind the silver screen and witness movie magic as you explore an array of awesome zones from Hollywood through to Sci-Fi City, and kid fave Madagascar.
 Hot tip: upgrade to the express pass to avoid ride queues!

 4. Meet the animals at Singapore Zoo

 Renowned as one of the best zoos on the planet, Singapore Zoo is so cleverly designed that it feels like open wilderness.
 You’ll see what we mean when you walk beneath orangutans swinging in vines, look across a moat at white Bengal tigers or spy through glass at swimming pigmy hippos.
 The entire family will fall in love with all the furry (and scaly) animals here!
-What ever you do, don’t miss the antics of one very cheeky sea lion in the Splash Safari Show.
-We sat in the front row where we were thoroughly entertained and splashed!
-Check out our guide to Singapore Zoo here.
+Already visited the zoo?
+Don’t forget there’s also the River Safari and Night Safari to have on your list for more animal spotting!